sugan639/GCT-JOB-PORTAL/README.md

 # GCT-JOB-PORTAL
-A Job portal platform for connectiong Alumni and Students.
+A Job portal platform for connecting Alumni and Students.